jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

                                     # FIRST, MIXIN, or NONE
 defaultShrinking = BOUNDED          # Set default shrinking behaviour:
                                     # BOUNDED, FULL, or OFF
+boundedShrinkingSeconds = 10        # The maximum number of seconds to shrink if
+                                    # shrinking behaviour is set to BOUNDED
 ```

 ## Advanced Topics